abaird986/aws-modern-application-workshop/module-1/README.md

 When the IDE has finished being created for you, you'll be presented with a welcome screen that looks like this:
 ![cloud9-welcome](/images/module-1/cloud9-welcome.png)

+#### Cloning the Mythical Mysfits Workshop Repository

-In the bottom panel, you will see a terminal command line open and read to use.
+In the bottom panel of your new Cloud9 IDE, you will see a terminal command line terminal open and read to use.
 Run the following git command in the terminal to clone the necessary code to complete this tutorial:

 ```
 git clone https://github.com/aws-samples/aws-modern-application-workshop.git